strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 #### Service Loader configuration

 When Strimzi uses the Pod Security Providers, it is using the [Java ServiceLoad](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) to load the implementations.
-To allow Strimzi to load your custom provider, you have to create your provider configuration file.
+To allow Strimzi to load your custom provider, you have to create a provider configuration file.
 The provider configuration is part of our source code.
 It should be placed in the `resources/META-INF/services/` path in a file which is named `io.strimzi.plugin.security.profiles.PodSecurityProvider` (i.e. the name of the interface implementation you provide).
 The file should contain the names of the class with your implementation including the package name.